shalomb/code-mgmt-best-practices/PITCHME.md

 ---

-## Problem
+## IaaS

 ![IaaS - CiCd](src/images/cicd-pipeline.png)

-- Target of multiple datacenters
+- Delivery Target of multiple datacenters
+- What are the current problems?
-- How do we organize ci/cd to deliver this?
+- How do we organize CI/CD to deliver this?
-- Workflows?

 ---

-## Problem - Hotfixing
+## Problem - Control VM as dev environment

 ![IaaS - CiCd](src/images/cicd-pipeline.png)

-- Use of Support/Control VMs to do dev/hotfixing
+- Use of Support/Control VMs to do dev/hotfixing |
-- Necessary but obviates the review/QA processes
+- Change management is not transparent |
-- Has become the *de-facto* way of working
+- Has become the *de-facto* way of working |

----
+- Necessary but obviates the review/QA processes |

++++

-## Problem - Hotfixing
+## Problem - Lost work

 ![IaaS - CiCd](src/images/cicd-pipeline.png)